 Wouldn’t it be cool to have that kind of technology available today?
-We have the flip “communicator” technology already – we just call them cell phones, and most of them don’t flip anymore.
+We’ve bypassed the flip “communicator” technology already – we called them cell phones, and today, most of them are just a glass screen (unless it’s a foldable screen).
 They’re not only cell phones, either.
 They’re “mobile devices.”
 I guess there aren’t that many folk who are comfortable knowing they’re carrying a computer in their pocket, purse or backpack.

-Indeed, there are times when we need to slow down in order that we can rev ourselves back up again (just like the economy needs to do every now and then), and this is one of those times.
+Indeed, there are times when we need to slow down in order that we can rev ourselves back up again (just like the economy needs to do every now and then), and, in many ways, this is one of those times.
 In order for respiration to occur, we must inspire (breathe in), and expire (breathe out).
 It’s interesting how both of those words have different, more commonly understood definitions today.

 This week, let’s remember the words of Thomas Merton: “There are times when in order to keep ourselves in existence at all we simply have to sit back for a while and do nothing.”

-Be still.
 He comes to us in silence.

-© Michael V. Ziemski, SchoolAdvancement, 2006-2017
+© Michael V. Ziemski, SchoolAdvancement, 2006-2023